cdemyanovich/git_out_of_trouble/one/01_slide.md

 * `--merged` to find all branches which can be safely deleted
 * `--no-merged` to find branches which are candidates for merging into `HEAD`
 * `--contains <commit>` find all branches which will need special attention if `<commit>` were to be rebased or amended

+!SLIDE commandline incremental
+# Problem
+## You began work on master, but work is more involved than you thought

+!SLIDE commandline incremental
+# Solution
+## Branch from master; continue working

+    $ git checkout -b <new-branch-name>
+    $ git commit -m "Add ability to sign in/out"
+    $ git checkout master
+    $ git merge <new-branch-name>
+    $ git push

+!SLIDE commandline incremental
+# Solution
+## Complete work on master; pull upstream changes with a rebase

+    $ git add -A
+    $ git commit -m "Add ability to sign in/out"
+    $ git pull --rebase
+    $ git push

 !SLIDE
 # Big Trouble in Little China